 The determination of whether the product is covered or not by the patent claims is determined by the judgment of the reviewer, typically a patent attorney.
 Before litigation, the defendant’s attorney compares the patent’s claims and the product to determine where the patent owner’s attorney might take liberal or broad interpretations of a particular patent claim.
 The defendant’s attorney reviews the case to provide an opinion as to where and at what points the patent owner’s case may be the strongest and weakest.

-In many instances, there are no clear cut cases of infringement and non-infringement.
+In many instances, there are no clear-cut cases of infringement and non-infringement.
 Arguments can usually be crafted that a product is not infringing a particular patent claim.
 However, there are strong arguments and weak arguments.
 As such, in order to obtain a proper assessment of the product and where it lies within the non-infringement – infringement scale, it is important to seek the advice of a qualified and competent patent attorney so that the patent attorney can assist in providing guidance as to which arguments are strong and which are weak.

 In order to move the product closer to the non-infringement side of the scale, the patent study may also provide one or more options as to whether a simple modification that does not significantly impact the function of the product can be made in order to move the product toward the non-infringement side of the non-infringement – infringement scale.
-These are known as design around options.
-Optimally, the design around does not significantly affect function or aesthetics of the product but merely focuses on an insignificant limitation in the patent claim where the patent owner made a disclaimer in the file prosecution history.
+These are known as design-around options.
+Optimally, the design around does not significantly affect the function or aesthetics of the product but merely focuses on an insignificant limitation in the patent claim where the patent owner made a disclaimer in the file prosecution history.

 Risk of treble damages

 The risk of treble damages is determined by reviewing whether the infringer’s infringement of the patent was willful.
 However, the willfulness of one’s activities may have less bearing on the risk of litigation.
-If the patent owner feels that there is infringement of its patent, then litigation will ensue.
+If the patent owner feels that there is an infringement of its patent, then litigation will ensue.
 Even if the infringer’s infringement was innocent, then the patent owner would still request remuneration for the infringement.
 If the infringer’s infringement was willful, then this just sweetens the pot for the patent owner since the patent owner can now request damages be trebled.

 The objective prong of the willfulness determination is directed to whether there was a high risk of patent infringement.
 If there are reasonable defenses to patent infringement then there is no high risk of patent infringement, and thus, no willful infringement.
-The reasonable defenses may be directed toward non-infringement and even invalidity of the patent including but not limited to anticipation, obviousness, enablement, written description, etc. Moreover, it matters not when the defendant uncovered the reasonable defenses.
-The reasonable defenses could have been uncovered before trial but also during trial.
+The reasonable defenses may be directed toward non-infringement and even invalidity of the patent including but not limited to anticipation, obviousness, enablement, written description, etc. Moreover, it matters not when the defendant uncovered reasonable defenses.
+The reasonable defenses could have been uncovered before the trial but also during the trial.
 This means that new defenses that are raised during trial can avert a finding of willfulness.

-I invite you to contact me with your patent questions (949) 716-8178.
+I invite you to contact me with your patent questions at (949) 433-0900.
 Please feel free to forward this article to your friends.
-As an Orange County Patent Attorney, I serve Orange County, Irvine, Los Angeles, San Diego and surrounding cities.
+As an Orange County Patent Attorney, I serve Orange County, Irvine, Los Angeles, San Diego, and surrounding cities.